emtee40/music-artist-website/README.md

 magick mogrify -verbose -path xs -resize 50% -quality 100 sm/*.jpeg
 ```

-The images should also be optimized manually.
+The images should also be optimized manually (for example using ImageOptim).